fantastic001/VertexVoyage/doc/Seminar1/paper.md

 ## Related work

 Graph vertex embedding is a well-studied area, with various methods proposed to generate low-dimensional representations of nodes in a graph.
 State of the art method which is widely used is Node2Vec [@grover_node2vec_2016] which uses random walks to capture the local and global structure of the graph.
-Node2Vec generates embeddings by performing biased random walks on the graph, allowing it to explore both local and global structures.
+Node2Vec generates embeddings by performing biased random walks on the graph, allowing it to explore both local and global structure.
 The method has been shown to be effective in capturing community structures and generating meaningful embeddings for various machine learning tasks.
 As its improvement, DistGER [@fang_distributed_2023] is a distributed graph embedding method that extends Node2Vec by leveraging distributed computing to handle large graphs.
 DistGER uses a similar random walk approach but optimizes walk sampling in order to maximize the information gain when selecting the next vertex to visit.

 Another approach to scale Node2Vec is proposed in [@lombardo_scalable_2019] which is based on actor model and uses a distributed framework to generate embeddings for large graphs.
 This method allows for parallel processing of random walks, significantly improving the efficiency of embedding generation in terms of time and resource usage.